pyTooling/Actions/doc/JobTemplate/Publish/PublishTestResults.rst

       pattern (see :ref:`JOBTMPL/PublishTestResults/Input/unittest_artifacts_pattern`) for limiting the number of downloaded artifacts and the hereby generated traffic.
    3. Rename the found JUnit XML files.
-   4. Merge all found JUnit XML files using :pypi:`pyEDAA.Reports` into a new JUnit XML file. |br|
+   4. Merge all found JUnit XML files using :term:`pyEDAA.Reports` into a new JUnit XML file. |br|
       Optionally, apply certain transformation and cleanup operations to the JUnit report structure.
-   5. Publish test results as a markdown report page to GitHub Actions using :gh:`dorny/test-reporter`.
+   5. Publish test results as a markdown report page to GitHub Actions using :term:`Test Reporter`.
-   6. Publish test results to `Codecov <https://about.codecov.io/>`__ using :gh:`codecov/test-results-action`.
+   6. Publish test results to :term:`Codecov` using :gh:`codecov/test-results-action`.

 .. topic:: Job Execution